State reports one COVID-related death in Collin County today

 Collin County and Texas Health and Human Services released updated COVID-19 information.

-Today, an increase of 248 hospitalizations throughout the state were reported at 3,870 of which 1,022 cases were reported hospitalized in North Texas, 60 more than yesterday.
+Today, a decrease of 15 hospitalizations throughout the state were reported at 4,248 of which 1,186 cases were reported hospitalized in North Texas, nine more thanyesterday.

-Since a week ago, hospitalizations in the state and in North Texas have risen from 3,195 and 817, respectively.
-This a reverse of the average trend during the month of September.

 An updated breakdown of all Collin County cases to date is available at: https://apps.collincountytx.gov/reports/COVID19/Daily%20Report%20by%20City.xlsx